How long does it take to learn to touch type?

 The best courses break the task of learning how to type into manageable steps and reinforce the practice with a multi-sensory approach.
 No matter how long you take to complete each level, you’ll receive plenty of practice and gradually build up your skills with encouragement and progress reports to keep you motivated along the way.

-TTRS is one of the most popular courses available for schools, individuals or even tutor programs.
-Learn on your computer or even use your iPad and a wireless keyboard with the TTRS app!
+TTRS is a popular course available for schools, individuals or even tutor programs.
+Learn on your computer or use your iPad and a wireless keyboard with the TTRS app!

 For anyone looking to learn touch-typing